Consumer Product Safety Commission.

 26. Spin Master went above and beyond all legally required testing and engaged a highly regarded independent testing agency to conduct live animal acute toxicity testing (“live animal testing”) on the product on June 6, 2007.

-27. On August 10, 2007, Spin Master received and reasonably relied upon the official live animal testing results from the independent testing agency that stated: “[the product] MEETS the following requirement(s): Classification of not being toxic as defined in and tested per 16 CFR 1500.3(c)(2)(i)(A), ‘Acute oral toxicity’ (FHSA regulations.)”
+27. On August 10, 2007, Spin Master received and reasonably relied upon the Start Printed Page 68169official live animal testing results from the independent testing agency that stated: “[the product] MEETS the following requirement(s): Classification of not being toxic as defined in and tested per 16 CFR 1500.3(c)(2)(i)(A), ‘Acute oral toxicity’ (FHSA regulations.)”
 SMI received oral confirmation of this test result as early as August 1, 2007.

 28. It became apparent only after the November 7, 2007 recall that the live animal toxicity testing conducted by independent testing agencies was not performed at an appropriate standard of professional care.